mlbiche/code-img/README.md

 This Web Application is a discussion thread only based on images and reactions.

+The front-end is developped using React.js and the RESTful API *(see folder `/API`)* is developped using Express.js.

 ## Coding conventions

 The entire project shoudl respect the following defined coding conventions :